abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Extended Object Information

-A JSON object can be annotated with "@Message.Messages" in order to specify object-level status information.
+A JSON object can be annotated with "@Message.ExtendedInfo" in order to specify object-level status information.

 ~~~json
 {